Get started with Ubuntu Pro for WSL¶

 Visit the Ubuntu Pro page if you need a new subscription.

-option for a personal subscription is free for up to 5 machines.
+The Myself option for a personal subscription is free for up to 5 machines.

-Install and configure UP4W¶
+Install and configure Ubuntu Pro for WSL¶

 The install link below will work only if you’re logged in to the Microsoft Store with an account for which access to the app has been enabled.

-UP4W can be installed from this link to the Microsoft Store.
+Pro for WSL can be installed from this link to the Microsoft Store.

 Open the application and paste the token you copied from the Ubuntu Pro dashboard: